Rookie-liu/Rookie-liu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...

-  lang

 - 🌱 I’m currently learning ...

   Vue

-- 👯 I’m looking to collaborate on ...

-  The front project

 - 💬 Ask me about ...

   [My resume](https://www.zybuluo.com/Rookie/note/826624)

-- 📫 How to reach me: ...

-  In my resume

 - 😄 Pronouns: ...

   Rookie